ReznoRMichael/hollow-knight-completion-check/README.md

   — **Much easier to use:** Just choose a \*.dat or \*.bak save file to analyze.
 And that's it!
 You don't even have to press "Analyze", because programming magic does that for you.

   — Go to **your Steam Cloud Storage for Hollow Knight** instantly with a press of a button!
 It can't get any easier to get your save file than this.
 Steam Cloud can be also useful if you want to quickly check your in-game progress on mobile outside your PC.
-Saves in the Cloud are updated after exiting the game.
+Saves in the Steam Cloud are updated after exiting the game.

   — **Optimized:** Now smaller, faster and more web- and mobile-friendly than before.
 At least I hope 😉